shaanen/dns-blackhole/README.md

 ```

 In this example you would only use the host files as source.
-This example also creates an Unbound view called `blacklistview` by adding the `prefix`.
+The optional `prefix` entry defines the blacklist as an Unbound view called `blacklistview`.

 FAQ
 ---